FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 As the exceed ratio is defined just using sums of durations (number of trials does not matter), it does not matter whether the "subsequent trials" can consist of integer number of full-length trials.

+In any of the two scenarios, we can compute the load exceed ratio as duration sum of good trials divide vy duration sum of all trials, in both cases including the assumed trials.

 If even in the best case scenario the load exceed ratio would be larger than the goal exceed ratio, the load is an upper bound.